aiven/devportal/docs/products/opensearch/howto/opensearch-search-and-python.rst

 The parameters that we will be using to configure our search queries are the ``index`` and ``body``.
 The ``index`` parameter is the name of the index we used to load the data, and therefore, it does not change.
 However, we will be modifying the ``body`` parameter value according to the query purpose.

+Find out how we write the queries and call the OpenSearch client on our demo, specifically on `search.py <https://github.com/aiven/demo-opensearch-python/blob/main/search.py>`__.

 Search lite API and query DSL
 -----------------------------
 There are two ways of performing search queries in OpenSearch: `Search Lite API <https://opensearch.org/docs/1.2/opensearch/rest-api/search/>`_ and `OpenSearch query domain-specific language (DSL) <https://opensearch.org/docs/latest/opensearch/query-dsl/index/>`_.